jdev-org/ggl-places/README.md

 - API URI is located in `./script/python/const.py`

+- Var env GEOSERVER_USER and GEOSERVER_PASSWORD are not required

 ## And now ?

 **Publish this new table with your favorite GIS server (e.g GeoServer)**

 ## Data model explainations